Gentex Corp.

 impact: tariffs pressure revenue and profitability at the same time, which matters more when the business lacks segment diversification.

-the data-breach issue adds noise a narrow story does not need
+The data-breach issue adds noise a narrow story does not need

 Gentex Optics disclosed a data breach affecting current and former employees and their families, followed by a lawsuit investigation.
 It is not the core thesis, but it is a real legal and reputational distraction.